 Family Day is 4/1.

-Dr. Beckes:
+Dr. Backes:

 Gave updates on move.
 Bio safety cabinets will be moved by facilities.
 They will handle decontamination of bio safety cabinets.
 Any other equipment to be moved will be for PI.
 Boxes will be moved by movers but small items or equipment you wish to move yourself can be moved.